dreamcastnan/aws_sysops_notes/README.md

 # AWS Sysops Notes

+## AWS Service Catalog

+**Portfolio**
+A portfolio is a collection of products, together with configuration information.
+Helps manage who can use specific products and how they can use them.
+Granting a user access to a portfolio enables the user to view it and launch the products in it.

+**Product**
+To create a product, you first create an AWS CloudFormation template by using an existing AWS CloudFormation template or creating a custom template.
+Next, you use the AWS Service Catalog console to upload the template and create the product.

+## AWS Health API

+You can query AWS Health API for upcoming maintenance events.

 ## AWS Organization

 You can send an invite to existing accounts, to link them to the central organization.